IPast0r/TicketTracer-Suite/README.md

 # TicketTracer
 Trace, Manage, and Resolve with Precision.

-TicketTracer is a IT incident management ecosystem.
+TicketTracer is an IT incident management ecosystem.
 The project integrates a robust backend architecture with a reactive and dynamic interface, secured under industry standards.

 <table style="text-align: left;">
   <tr>